 - Fasting improves high blood pressure.
 It is considered one of the non-drug methods of reducing blood pressure.
 It helps to reduce the risk of atherosclerosis.
-That is clogging of arteries by fat particles.
+That is the clogging of arteries by fat particles.
 During fasting, glucose and later, fat stores are used to produce energy.
-Metabolic rate is reduced during fasting.
-This keeps the metabolic constant and within limits.
+The metabolic rate is reduced during fasting.
+This keeps the metabolism constant and within limits.
 The benefit of all this is a reduction in blood pressure.

 - Fasting promotes a healthy diet.
 It reduces the craving for processed foods, promotes the desire for natural foods, especially water and fruits.
 This is one way fasting promote a healthy lifestyle.

 - Fasting boosts immunity.
 When an individual is on a balanced diet during fasts, this can boost immunity.
-Elimination of toxins and reduction in fat store also helps the body.
+Elimination of toxins and reduction in fat storage also help the body.
 When a person takes fruits to break a fast, he/she increase the body’s store of essential vitamins and minerals.
 Vitamins A and E are good antioxidants readily available in fruits.
 They help to boost immunity.

 - Fasting may help to overcome addictions.
 It can help addicts to reduce their cravings, for alcohol, caffeine and other substance abuse.
 Although there are other regimens required to resolve addictions, fasting can play a vital role in this manner.